Aimeedeer/coconut-report/daily-venture.md

 ## I love to try new things

-## Things I've tried
+## Done

 - SPA

+## Working in Progress

-- Programming in Rust
+- Programming in Rust, to build a bot army

 ## On the List